rvidakovic/daa-choices-tools-test/WebChoices/WebChoices Implementation.md

     production environment and your endpoint will be available to consumers.

-## CONSUMER OPT-OUT INTEGRATION SPECIFICATION
+## IV.
+CONSUMER OPT-OUT INTEGRATION SPECIFICATION

 This section describes what is required to implement a WebChoices Opt-Out Service Endpoint capable of integrating with the cookie-based